adeliafebriani/Tijarah-Blockchain-Notes/Chapter 4/Other Consensus Mechanisms & Their Trade-Offs.md

 ![image](https://github.com/adeliafebriani/Tijarah-Blockchain-Notes/assets/162258265/6feaad1d-5b00-4a19-8dfa-a3084149e4b9)

-Proof of Elapsed Time (PoET) is a consensus algorithm primarily designed for permissioned blockchains and is developed by Intel and is based on the Trusted Execution Environments (TEEs) provided by Intel's Software Guard Extensions (SGX) technology.
+Proof of Elapsed Time (PoET) is a consensus algorithm primarily designed for permissioned blockchains and is developed by Intel.
+It is based on the Trusted Execution Environments (TEEs) provided by Intel's Software Guard Extensions (SGX) technology.

 In PoET, nodes compete to generate a random wait time, and the node that  completes the wait time first is chosen to create the next block.
 To ensure that nodes don't cheat by generating shorter wait times, PoET uses special hardware called trusted execution environments (or TEEs) that create a random wait time and protect it from manipulation.